-(1) INFORMATION ABOUT THE POLICY OR DECISION 1.1 Title of policy or decision 1.2 Description of policy or decision what is it trying to achieve? (aims and objectives) how will this be achieved? (key elements) what are the key constraints? (for example financial, legislative or other) 1.3 Main stakeholders affected (internal and external) For example staff, actual or potential service users, other public sector organisations, voluntary and community groups, trade unions or professional organisations or private sector organisations or others 1.4 Other policies or decisions with a bearing on this policy or decision what are they? who owns them?
+1.1 Title of policy or decision 1.2 Description of policy or decision what is it trying to achieve? (aims and objectives) how will this be achieved? (key elements) what are the key constraints? (for example, financial, legislative or other) 1.3 Main stakeholders affected (internal and external) For example, staff, actual or potential service users, other public seconganisations, voluntary and community groups, trade unions professional organisations or private sector organisations or others